 Purchasing of safety equipment such as the correct child safety restraints can be difficult for low-income households, even though these are now required by law across the EU.
-There are different examples of programmes which have introduced free or discounted child safety restraints (Apsler, 2003).
+There are different examples of programmes, which have introduced free or discounted child safety restraints (Apsler, 2003).
+See ERSO Children web text.

-Effects of Traffic Calming on Inequalities in Child Pedestrian Risk
+Box 14: Effects of Traffic Calming on Inequalities in Child Pedestrian Risk

 Jones et al (2005) have studied the effects of traffic calming on inequalities in child pedestrian risk.
-In city A, the child pedestrian injury rate ratio (injured children per 1,000) between the most deprived and the most affluent part of the city was 3.21 before traffic calming.
-Traffic calming was introduced, and the most deprived part of the city benefited from 4.80 times as many traffic calming features (speed humps, etc.) as the most affluent part.
-Following traffic calming, the injury rate ratio was reduced to 2.01.
-In city B, the child pedestrian injury rate ratio of most deprived area to most affluent area was 4.27 before traffic calming.
-After traffic calming, it was reduced to 3.96.
-In city B, however, the most deprived area received only 1.88 as many traffic calming features as the most affluent area.
+In city A, the child pedestrian injury rate ratio (injured children per 1.000) between the most deprived and the most affluent part of the city was 3,21 before traffic calming.
+Traffic calming was introduced, and the most deprived part of the city benefited from 4,80 times as many traffic calming features (speed humps, etc.) as the most affluent part.
+Following traffic calming, the injury rate ratio was reduced to 2,01.
+In city B, the child pedestrian injury rate ratio of most deprived area to most affluent area was 4,27 before traffic calming.
+After traffic calming features as the most affluent area.
 The study illustrates how social disparities in child pedestrian risk can be reduced by means of traffic calming (Also see Aarts and Van Schagen, 2006 and ACEA, 2010).
 The more strongly traffic calming is concentrated in the deprived areas, the greater is the reduction of the social disparities in risk.